tphanqc/Vehicle-Detection-Counting/README.md

 A set of pictures that you can use to test model in "datasets/predict".
 We'll use a similar set of picture to test your submission.

-A set of 3 videos (/videos : use download link to download video) provided for testing your model of topic 2 and 3.
+A set of 3 videos (/videos : use download link to download videos) provided for testing your model of topic 2 and 3.
 The topics are optional/bonus for the submission.
 For the topics, we expect a minium description of your approach to creat a model for the topic.

 ### Formats